sagayathri/WeatherApp/README.md

  Weather App has been build to fetch the weather forecast from OpenWeatherMap API using unique API key and displays it in the UI.
  Fetch and parsing the JSON data from OpenWeatherMap API and showed it to the  Weather App UI.

+Steps to use the app,
+1. Enter the city name for the weather details.

+2. Weather details of a particular city and next 5 days forecast will be displayed in the app UI.

+3. Select “Change city” from the Menulist to change the city name.

+4. Select “Refresh” to reload the updated data of the particular city.